History of Valley Queen Cheese

 Meet our Executive Leadership Team:

 Doug Wilke – CEO- Doug joined the Valley Queen team in January 2017.
 He has over 27 years of dairy manufacturing experience.
-He has worked in various production manager and vice president positions.
+He’s worked in various production manager and vice president positions.
 Doug is currently leading the development of high quality strategies and business plans which meet Valley Queens short-term and long-term objectives.
-Doug is also responsible for overseeing all operations and business objectives to ensure they produce desired results and are consistent with Valley Queen’s vision and mission.
+Doug is also responsible for overseeing all operations and business objectives to ensure desired results which are consistent with Valley Queen’s vision and mission.

 Brian Sandvig – CFO – Brian has over 20 years of agri-business experience.
 He joined Valley Queen in 2007 after more than a decade of serving as a banker to farmers, dairies, and various agri-businesses across the upper Midwest.
 He serves on the following community boards: South Dakota Chamber of Commerce and Industry, Grant County Economic Development Corporation, South Dakota Junior Achievement Board, and Lake Area Technical Institute Strategic Advisory Council.